InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 The week will start 8 AM Pacific Time, 11 AM Eastern Time, Monday, April 4th in an introductory all-hands videoconference.

-Following the introduction, join the tutorials, participate BoF breakouts, and work on the Reproducible Resource Challenge.
+Following the introduction, participate in the [Reproducible Resource Challenge](#reproducible-resource-challenge-fmost-mouse-brain-registration-to-ccfv3), join the [tutorials](#tutorials), and participate [BoF breakouts](#birds-of-a-feather-breakouts).

 On Thursday, 11 AM Pacific Time, 2 PM Eastern Time, participants will delegate one member to present their registration processing pipelines, results, and discuss lessons learned.